zulip/zulip-desktop/how-to-install.md

 **Using brew**:

-1. Run `brew cask install zulip` in your terminal
+1. Run `brew install --cask zulip` in your terminal
 2. The app will be installed in your `Applications`
 3. Done!
 The app will update automatically (you can also use `brew update && brew upgrade zulip`)